wangruinju/NYC_airport_market_share/README.md

 ## Passenger Traffic
 <img src = https://github.com/wangruinju/NYC_airport_market_share/blob/master/images/Dashboard%201.png width="900">

-Some brieft conclusions from the dashboard above:
+Some brief conclusions from the dashboard above:

 1. Taxi Business by Year: we can see the passenger traffic keeps growing until 2015.
 There is a big drop because we could not estimate the accurate number of passenger who took green taxi at 2016.